holtskinner/PossibilisticCMeans/README.md

 ### Validation and Testing

 For each run of the algorithm, the data was first run through the Fuzzy C Means algorithm to obtain reasonable initial cluster centers, and them the data is run through the Possibilistic C Means Algorithm with the cluster centers obtained from FCM.
 During development of the algorithms, random multi-dimensional gaussian "blobs" were generated with the scikit learn function `make_blobs`.
 After using matplotlib functions to graph the clusters and the centers (using different colors to differentiate), the following graphs were produced with random initializations of cluster numbers, features, sample sizes.
+The data is graphed using a projection of all features into two dimensions for ease of reading.

 ![](./clusterImages/Cluster2.JPG)
 ![](./clusterImages/Cluster3.JPG)